 Read more on how to control plant diseases naturally.

 Harvesting should be done when the stalk is about 8 inches long.
-Harvesting of celery is done by cutting it free from the base, below the soil line.
+Harvesting is done by cutting it free from the base, below the soil line.

 Remember, you can also harvest it slowly by collecting the most extended outside stalks as required.